History of construction: Technology

-China
+Ancient China

 China is a cultural hearth area of eastern Asia.
 Many Far East building methods and styles evolved from China.
 A famous example of Chinese construction is the Great Wall of China, built between the 7th and 2nd centuries BC.
 The Great Wall was built with rammed earth, stones, and wood and later bricks and tiles with lime mortar.
 Wooden gates blocked passageways.
 The oldest archaeological examples of mortise and tenon type woodworking joints were found in China dating to about 5000 BC.

 The Yingzao Fashi is the oldest complete technical manual on Chinese architecture.
 The Chinese followed the state rules for thousands of years so many of the ancient, surviving buildings were built with the methods and materials still used in the 11th century.
 Chinese temples are typically wooden timber frames on an earth and stone base.
 The oldest wooden building is the Nanchan Temple (Wutai) dating from 782 AD.
 However, Chinese temple builders regularly rebuild the wooden temples so some parts of these ancient buildings are of different ages.
 Traditional Chinese timber frames do not use trusses but rely only on post and lintel construction.
 An important architectural element are the dougong bracket sets.
 The Songyue Pagoda is the oldest brick pagoda dating to 523 AD.
 It was built with yellow fired bricks laid in clay mortar, with twelve sides and fifteen levels of roofs.
 The Anji Bridge is the world's oldest open-spandrel stone segmental arch bridge built in 595–605 AD.
 The bridge is built with sandstone joined with dovetail, iron joints.

 Most of the (restored) Great Wall sections seen today were built with bricks, and cut stone blocks/slabs.
 Where bricks and blocks were unavailable, tamped earth, uncut stones, wood, and even reeds were used as local materials.
 Wood was used for forts and as an auxiliary material.
 Where local timber was not enough, it was delivered in.